Skip to main content

 Cyclists share many of the same risks and legal considerations as pedestrians, though the specific statutes and helmet laws differ.

-NC's 4-Foot Safe Passing Law
+NC's Safe Passing Law

 N.C.
 Gen. Stat.
 20-149(a)

 If you believe the driver passed too close, note the specific lane width, your position in the lane, and any witness observations.
 Dashcam footage from other vehicles can be invaluable in proving a safe-passing violation.
+Our accident report finder tool can help you locate the police report for your crash.

 The Helmet Question